 Welcome to the Mirzaei lab in the Department of Biochemistry at UT Southwestern Medical Center in Dallas, Texas.
-The lab is headed by Hamid Mirzaei Ph.D. who is also the director of the UTSW Proteomics Core.
+We develop and use state-of-the-art mass-spectrometry proteomics techniques to address important biological questions.

-Our latest publication in PNAS, which will be highlighted in an upcoming issue of Nature Chemical Biology uses SRM-based targeted proteomics to identify candidate gene regulatory proteins.
+Our largest work, published in PNAS and highlighted in Nature Chemical Biology uses SRM-based targeted proteomics to identify candidate gene regulatory proteins.
 A broad SRM study of 464 proteins with known or suspected roles in gene regulation in S. cerevisiae identified 15 regulators that interact with the FLO11 promoter.
 We demonstrate that Mot3 and Azf1 are required for FLO11 expression.
 See the paper at the link below:

 H. Mirzaei, T. A. Knijnenburg, B. Kim, M. Robinson, P. Picotti, G. W. Carter, S. Li, D. J. Dilworth, J. K. Eng, J. D. Aitchison, I. Shmulevich, T. Galitski, R. Aebersold and J. Ranish, PNAS, Early Edition doi: 10.1073/pnas.1216918110, 2013.